 At Healing Reins, we believe that horses are uniquely powerful and that the skills and relationships we build with them are life-changing.

-Recreational Horsemanship classes are offered as a 6-week series, with 1 hour-long class per week, taking place on Tuesdays and Thursdays.
-Beginner participants work with their instructor to establish a solid foundation in basic horsemanship skills, learning everything from horse safety to groundwork to riding.
-While more advanced participants are coached to fine-tune their horsemanship skills.
+Our Recreational Horsemanship program is an opportunity to reach out to our community of children and adults to provide a fun, educational and challenging horsemanship lesson.
+Beginner participants work with their instructor to establish a solid foundation in basic horsemanship skills, learning everything from horse safety to groundwork to riding, while more advanced participants are coached to fine-tune their horsemanship skills.
 The safe, comfortable, and easy-going atmosphere of the Healing Reins barn allows participants to learn at their own pace without feeling rushed or pressured.
+Recreational Horsemanship is also a way to support our core therapeutic programs such as Therapeutic Horsemanship, Equine Assisted Mental Health and Physical/Occupational Therapy using equine movement.

 For more information, please visit our RECREATIONAL HORSEMANSHIP PACKET.